 Blog Post

-Health care cash plans: An affordable way to help cover the cost of everyday health and dental treatments when money is tight
+Health care cash plans: An affordable way to help with the cost of everyday health and dental treatments when money is tight

-With the news full of rising inflation, record energy costs and the knock-on impact on food prices, most of us are looking at where we can reduce spending.
+With the news full of rising inflation record energy costs and the increase in National Insurance, many of us are looking at where we can reduce spending.
 While there may be some luxuries that we can do without, there is a risk that we start to compromise on important health and wellbeing services, including dental and eye care.

-Looking after your health is important but it can be costly, so it’s understandable that everyday health checks and services – even those previously seen as routine such as seeing the dentist or going for an eyecare appointment – can be one of the areas that people cut as the cost of living rises.
+Looking after your health is important but it can be costly, so it’s understandable that everyday health checks and services – even those previously seen as routine such as seeing the dentist or going for an eye test – can be one of the areas that people cut as the cost of living rises.
 However, dental services, optical care and physical treatments such as physiotherapy or osteopathy are essential to protecting our health and wellbeing.
-Regular checks and treatment will also help to reduce health niggles turning into major – and potentially expensive – problems.
-Physical, mental and financial health are closely linked and so, as worries about finances become an increasing reality for many of us, it’s more important than ever that we look after ourselves.
+Regular checks and treatment can also help to reduce health niggles turning into major – and potentially expensive – problems.
+Our physical, mental and financial health are closely linked and so, as worries about finances become an increasing reality for many of us, it’s more important than ever that we look after ourselves.

 One way to do this is to sign up for a health care cash plan.
-These plans pay money back towards the costs of everyday health care expenses, so budgeting for check-ups and treatment isn’t as much of a worry.
+These plans pay money back towards the costs of everyday health care expenses, so budgeting for and being able to afford check-ups and treatment isn’t as much of a worry.

 According to Money Saving Expert’s Martin Lewis, health care cash plans are “the secret cheaper cousin of private medical insurance (PMI) - yet, while they're far less well known, they're actually suitable for far more people….
 Cash plans are all about helping you cover the cost of necessary NHS or private treatments.”